menu

 Demographics

-The percentage of adults in Buckley who are college-educated is close to the national average for all communities of 21.84%: 17.23% of the adults in Buckley have a bachelor's degree or advanced degree.
+In terms of college education, Buckley is nearly on par with the US average for all cities of 21.84%: 17.23% of adults 25 and older in Buckley have a bachelor's degree or advanced degree.

 The people who call Buckley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buckley residents report their race to be White, followed by Asian.
 Important ancestries of people in Buckley include German, Polish, English, Irish, and French.